kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2011-10-12-on-perception.markdown

-Despite him very clearly taking about the *platform* of Google+, not the *product*, the distinction seems to be lost on the majority of pundits and journalists I've seen talking about the "expose" since the post went live.
+Despite him very clearly taking about the *platform* of Google+, not the *product*, the distinction seems to be lost on the majority of pundits and journalists I've seen talking about the "exposé" since the post went live.
 If it were about the product, that would be an argument I'd have little vested in, but what's really disappointing to me is how little research Steve did about Google's developer platform strategies at all.